 - Creating data management plans - Learn what a data management plan is, and see how easy it is to use the DMPTool, a free online data management planning tool you can customize by the funding agency.

 - Creative Commons licenses - An overview of copyright basics, Creative Commons Licenses, and how CC licenses align with academic values and the UC Open Access Policy.

 - NIH public access policy compliance - An overview of what NIH grant recipients need to do to comply with the NIH public access policy that has been in effect since 2008 and updated in 2013.

 - EZID accounts - Learn about a free service to easily create and manage persistent identifiers (DOI & ARKS) for digital content.

-- Altmetrics - Learn about the latest ways to measure the impact and reach of one's research.
-This presentation will touch on traditional impact factors, but will feature new metrics and tools designed for the Web environment: citations, downloads, views, social media shares, captures, and mentions.
+- Altmetrics - Learn about the latest ways to measure the impact and reach of your research.
+This presentation will touch on traditional impact factors but will feature new metrics and tools designed for the Web environment: citations, downloads, views, social media shares, captures, and mentions.